libvips/libvips/doc/Using-vipsthumbnail.md

 Shrinking images involves combining many pixels into one.
-Arithmetic averaging really ought to be in terms of the number of photons, but (for historical reasons) the values stored in image files are usually related to the voltage that should be applied to a CRT electron gun.
+Arithmetic averaging really ought to be in terms of the number of photons, but (for historical reasons) the values stored in image files are usually related to the voltage that should be applied to the electron gun in a CRT display.

 `vipsthumbnail` has an option to perform image shrinking in linear space, that is, a colourspace where values are proportional to photon numbers.
 For example: